Volleyball variations: Short court

-Short court is a fun little volleyball game that can be played with 2 to 8 people.
-It is normally a game that is played from 10 foot to 10 foot on both sides and the normal side lines.
-Normally you can have three contacts; but you could make rules up as you go.
-Sometimes the court down in half if there are only 2 players on each side.
+Short court volleyball can be played with 2 to 8 people.
+The back line is normally 10 feet (3 meters) from the net with normal side lines.
+The back line could be even shorter if there are only two players per side.
 All normal volleyball contacts are legal in this game.
 Jumping to tip and block is also legal as well.
-There is no official scoring number in this game.
-It is just a small fun game to play with friends and teammates.
+There is no official scoring number in this game; winning score can be determined by players before starting the game.

 Sitting volleyball

 Sitting volleyball for locomotor-disabled individuals was first introduced in 1956 by the Dutch Sports Committee.
 International competition began in 1967, but it would be 1978 before the International Sports Organisation for the Disabled (ISOD) sanctioned the sport and sponsored an official international tournament in 1979 at Haarlem, Netherlands.

 The game is played on a smaller 10 x 6 m court and with a 0.8 meter wide net set to a height of 1.15 m for men and 1.05 m for women.
 When hitting or attacking the ball, the player must have one "buttock" or an extension of the torso still in contact with the floor.
 Traditionally the sport has been played not only by amputees and people with polio, but people who have orthopedic problems in their knees or ankles.
-Often players with no sitting volleyball classification are on the club teams.
-Because of the game's quick pace, the use of your hands to move and play the ball, good balance and a sturdy bottom are a necessity.
+Often players with no sitting volleyball classification also participate.
+Because of the game's quick pace and the use of hands to move towards and play the ball, good balance and a sturdy bottom are a necessity.
 Consequently, it is not the ideal sport for most paraplegics.

 Men's sitting volleyball was introduced to the Paralympic Games in 1980 and has grown to be one of the more popular Paralympic sports due to the fast and exciting action.
-Women's sitting volleyball was added to the program for the 2004 Summer Paralympics in Athens, Greece.
+Women's sitting volleyball was added to the program for the 2004 Summer Paralympics.
 The international governing body for the sport is The World Organisation Volleyball for Disabled (WOVD).
 The WOVD was founded in 1980 in the Netherlands, by the Dutchman Pieter Joon.

 Soft volleyball

 Soft volleyball is played using a larger rubber volleyball, which is designed to absorb initial impact on the arms.
 Ideally this type of volleyball is used to introduce the game to first time players and adolescents, with a focus on control, fundamentals of the game and just having fun.
-The Soft Volleyball is commonly used in Japanese Elementary and Junior Highschools for the very purpose mentioned above.
+The Soft Volleyball is commonly used in Japanese elementary and junior high schools for the very purpose mentioned above.
 A usual game of Soft Volleyball has four people per side rather than six.